IBM/cloud-native-starter-security-workshop/workshop/p-sec-exercise-01/README.md

 # Deploy microservices to Kubernetes

-You have compiled all three pieces of our  when you ran and tested locally.
+In a later exercise you will run the application locally.

-In this exercise we will use precompiled container images for our sample application: articles-secure, web-api-secure, and web-app.
-These container images are uploaded to [Docker Hub](https://hub.docker.com/u/haraldu).
+In this exercise we will run the application in your Kubernetes cluster using precompiled container images for our sample application: articles-secure, web-api-secure, and web-app.
+These container images have been uploaded to [Docker Hub](https://hub.docker.com/u/haraldu).

-> We cannot set the OIDC provider (keycloak) in application.properties without recompiling the code.
+When running locally, you will set the Keycloak URL as OpenID Connect (OIDC) provider in application.properties.
+When running on a Kubernetes cluster we cannot set the OIDC provider (keycloak) in application.properties without recompiling the code, building a new image, and loading this image in a Image repository that is accessible to your Kubernetes cluster.
 So for this example, we specify the Quarkus OIDC property as environment variable during deployment.
 The environment variable is read from a config map.

 ### STEP 1: Change `configmap.yaml` entry